CSBSJU/CSCI-130/files/labs/Lab07/Lab-I.md

 * *Fare paid* for ticket in British pounds
 * *Survival status* where 1 means survived, and 0 means died

-We also included a smaller version of the data in a file called `TitanicSmaller.csv` which has ten rows and two columns (Passenger ticket class and Gender); this file will prove useful for testing purposes.
-Please take some time to study BOTH files.
+Please take some time to study this file.

 \newpage